ingmarh/scroll-shadow-element/README.md

 </scroll-shadow>
 ```

-If you can‘t directly wrap your element, you can target a child element with a
+If you can’t directly wrap your element, you can target a child element with a
 CSS selector using the `el` attribute.
 This is only recommended for `<tbody>`
 in a `<table>`, where only specific elements are permitted as a direct child.